ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 P1: 2.2.2.2, user "p1"
 D. 10.10.10.10, user "d"
 ```
-On machine `P1`, create a locked-down user as described in TODO:locked_down_user.
+On machine `P1`, create a locked-down user as described in [Creating a locked-down user, e.g. for tunneling/SFTP](#creating-a-locked-down-user-eg-for-tunnelingsftpp).
 In this configuration, forwarding any connection is disabled.
 To allow `P1` to serve as proxy jump, make the following changes.
 In `sshd_config`, set
 ```bash
 Match User $mynewuser Address 1.1.1.1 # <---------- Only allow connections from machine C
     AuthenticationMethods publickey